-- 7.23 The strategic location of the Borough close to the M3 corridor, the international airports of London Heathrow and London Gatwick as well as proximity to London makes Woking an ideal location for major business and retail. - 7.24 Woking has a large economic workforce with 84.9% of the population economically active (in June 2013), the second highest proportion in Surrey and well above both regional and national averages (79.7% and 77.3% respectively).
-The Nomis website reports that the unemployment rate in Woking was 4.5% (Jun 2012 Jun 2013), compared to 6.2% in the South East.
-Job density in Woking in 2011 stood at 0.83 the density figures represent the ratio of total jobs to population aged 16-64, and the figure is similar to the regional average (0.80).
-In 2011, retail (14.8%), professional services (10.7%) and human health and social work activities (10.4%) were the main industry employers in the Borough.
-The on-going regeneration of the town centre will see the retail sector continue to employ a large proportion of the residents in the Borough. - 7.25 The number of people in the Borough claiming Job Seekers Allowance is steadily falling since its peak in the summer of 2009.
+- 7.22 The strategic location of the Borough close to the M3 corridor, the international airports of London Heathrow and London Gatwick as well as proximity to London makes Woking an ideal location for major business and retail. - 7.23 Woking has a large economic workforce with 86.2% of the population economically active (in 2017), the second highest proportion in Surrey and well above both regional and national averages (81.4% and 78.4% respectively).
+The Nomis website reports that the unemployment rate in Woking was 2.4% (2017) compared to 3.2% in the South East.
+The rate has decreased from 4.5% in 2013.
+Job density in Woking in 2016 stood at 0.91 the density figures represent the ratio of total jobs to population aged 16-64, and the figure is similar to the regional average (0.88).
+In 2016, wholesale and retail (14.6%), professional services (14.6%) and human health, social work and administrative activities (9.4%) were the main industry employers in the Borough.
+The on-going regeneration of the town centre will see the retail sector continue to employ a large proportion of the residents in the Borough. - 7.24 The number of people in the Borough claiming Job Seekers Allowance is steadily falling since its peak in the summer of 2009.
 It is hoped that this figure continues to fall as development in the Borough, and town centre in particular, continues to take place.
 However, take up of benefits varies by wards Maybury and Sheerwater, Old Woking and Kingfield and Westfield have a higher claimant rate than the countrywide and borough proportions.
-The wards of Maybury and Sheerwater, Kingfield and Westfield and Knaphill also have relatively high proportions of young people not in education, employment or training. - 7.26 There is a wide range of companies and organisations based in the Borough, creating a dynamic and diversified job market.
-Some of the major employers in the Borough include: - Oil, gas and petrochemical companies Petrofac, Mustang and Kuwait Petroleum - o Financial and business service companies such as CapGemini and Fidessa - o An advanced engineering technology centre at McLaren, and - o Multi-national companies WWF, SAB Miller and Yum!
-Foods. - 7.27 The biggest concentration of employment is in Woking Town Centre, principally in retail and office jobs.
+The wards of Maybury and Sheerwater, Kingfield and Westfield and Westfield have relatively high proportions of young people not in education, employment or training. - 7.25 There is a wide range of companies and organisations based in the Borough, creating a dynamic and diversified job market.
+Some of the major employers in the Borough include: - Oil, gas and petrochemical companies Petrofac, Mustang and Kuwait Petroleum - Financial and business service companies such as CapGemini and Fidessa - An advanced engineering technology centre at McLaren, and - Multi-national companies WWF, SAB Miller and Yum!
+Foods. - 7.26 The biggest concentration of employment is in Woking Town Centre, principally in retail and office jobs.
 The other main employment centres are in the business parks and industrial estates in Sheerwater and Byfleet.
-Unlike some other parts of Surrey, there are relatively few large, modern out-of-town business parks and Woking Town

-Centre remains the single most important employment location.
+Unlike some other parts of Surrey, there are relatively few large, modern out-of-town business parks and Woking Town Centre remains the single most important employment location.
 Having access to good quality jobs can assist in reducing unemployment levels and deprivation.
 The Sheerwater Access Scheme was awarded funding in July 2012, which is designed to address infrastructure blockages that are holding back economic growth.
 Access to Sheerwater Business Park will be greatly improved and the creation of 600-1250 jobs across a variety of sectors is foreseen.
 Further employment opportunities for residents in areas such as these in the Borough are required, and spatial planning has a key role to play.